1996 Major League Baseball postseason: San Diego Padres vs. St. Louis Cardinals

 This was the first postseason meeting between the Cardinals and Padres.
 The Cardinals swept the Padres to return to the NLCS for the first time since 1987.

 Despite ending in a sweep, all three games were decided by two runs or less.
 The Cardinals won Game 1 thanks to an early three run home run from Gary Gaetti.
-In Game 2, the Padres rallied to tie the game thanks to an RBI ground out from Steve Finley, but the Cardinals ultimately prevailed thanks to an RBI ground out from Tom Pagnozzi.
-Game 3 in San Diego was an offensive slugfest between both teams, which was won by the Cardinals as they completed the sweep.
+In Game 2, the Padres rallied to tie the game thanks to an RBI ground out from Steve Finley, but the Cardinals ultimately prevailed thanks to an RBI ground out from Tom Pagnozzi, giving them a 2–0 series lead headed to San Diego.
+Game 3 was an offensive slugfest between both teams, which was won by the Cardinals as they completed the sweep.
+Game 3 was Fernando Valenzuela’s final postseason game.

 The Cardinals and Padres would meet again in the NLDS in 2005 and 2006, as well as the Wild Card series in 2020.
 The Cardinals won the former two meetings, and the Padres won the latter.